Washington Army National Guard completes Jordan rotation, transfers mission to the Illinois Guard

 |0

-This work, Washington Army National Guard completes Jordan rotation, transfers mission to the Illinois Guard [Image 7 of 7], by CPT Ernest Wang, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Washington Army National Guard completes Jordan rotation, transfers mission to the Illinois Guard, by CPT Ernest Wang, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Washington Army National Guard completes Jordan rotation, transfers mission to the Illinois Guard

 LEAVE A COMMENT